Blady-Com/Gate3/README.txt

  /usr/share/ada/adainclude
 **************************************************************************

-To build just use the shell script :
+To build just use the makefile script :
-Linux      : setup permissions of scripts > chmod
-             ./build.sh

-Windows    : build.bat
-             IMPORTANT NOTICE : for Windows use LIBRARY_TYPE=relocatable static linking of Gtk does not work.
+$ make

 The build script compiles Gate3 and runs the simple.glade test case.